Credential Automation: Issuance Emails, Expiry Reminders & Auto-Expiry

 | Indeterminate (dash) | Inherit from category default |

-| Checked | Always send for this certificate, regardless of category setting |
+| Checked | Always send for this credential, regardless of category setting |

-| Unchecked | Never send for this certificate, regardless of category setting |
+| Unchecked | Never send for this credential, regardless of category setting |

 Click the checkbox to cycle through: Indeterminate → Checked → Unchecked → Indeterminate